p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-P_2015_checklist.md

 There are special cases to be discussed:

 * Practice guidelines as well as various review types that make use of systematic methodology (e.g., scoping reviews, realist syntheses, etc.) are not treated separately and are eligible only if the Shojania & Bero criteria are met.
-This is to ensure integrity of these criteria use.
+This is to ensure integrity of use of these criteria.
 * Commentaries, editorials, reprints, and other similar documents related to an original systematic review are included, as they reference a systematic review.
 * Meta-analyses outside the context of a systematic review (variants on _data pooling_) are included if they are explicitly termed meta-analyses, as this is how the Shojania & Bero criteria are worded.
 See [Dickens 2020][Dickens2020emo0000905], for instance.
 * Protocols for systematic reviews are included, as they reference a systematic review.